 Implementation of phonics skills

-At Writtle Infant School we follow the Bug Club Phonics scheme, a comprehensive teaching programme centred around an accessible and inclusive teaching approach.
+At Writtle Infant School we follow the Little Wandle Letters and Sounds Revised scheme, a comprehensive teaching programme centred around an accessible and inclusive teaching approach.
 It is one of the Department for Education's approved systematic synthetic phonics programmes.
-We also use Rapid Phonics for phonics interventions.
 All children at Writtle Infant School experience daily phonics sessions to support them on their reading, spelling and writing journey.
 Through these sessions they are taught grapheme (written), phoneme (sound) correspondence and the skills of blending and segmenting.
-We use the following decodable phonics books: Dandelion Readers; Dandelion Launchers; Moon Dog series; Oxford Reading Tree; Phonics Books; Letters and Sounds; Titan’s Gauntlets (Phonics Books).
+We use the Collins Big Cat decodable phonics books which are directly linked to the Little Wandle programme.

 Implementation of reading skills

 Children at Writtle Infant School are encouraged to become confident, enthusiastic, critical and independent readers.
-This is achieved by providing a range of opportunities: shared reading; guided reading; independent, paired and choral reading; echo reading and reading at home.
-All children read to an adult during the week and regularly change their appropriately banded and decodable books.
+This is achieved by providing a range of opportunities: shared reading; practice reading sessions; independent, paired and choral reading; echo reading and reading at home.
+All children read to an adult during the week and their decodable books are changed weekly.
 All classrooms have inviting reading areas and we have a purpose-built library which was beautifully refurbished in 2022.
 The children use this space regularly in timetabled library sessions at which they select a book to take home for the week.
-In Year 2 we also offer one to one reading sessions with a therapy dog who comes to the school weekly.
+In Year 2 we also offer one-to-one reading sessions with a therapy dog who comes to the school weekly.

 Implementation of writing skills